Department of Labor Logo United States Department of Labor

 Summary of process for creating distribution of PCE using CE data:

 2. Match CE Diary to Interview – The CE collects spending data in separate surveys.
 Most spending is captured by the interview survey, but some expenditures are only captured in the Diary survey.
-Surveyed households do not complete both, so Diary survey values have to be imputed to the interview survey participants to get total spending.
+Surveyed households do not complete both, so Diary survey values have to be imputed to the interview survey participants to get total spending at the consumer unit level.

 3. Impute expenditures to the CE – CE only captures out of pocket expenditures on categories like health insurance, medical goods and services, and financial services, while the PCE includes all expenditures on behalf of the household.

-4. Upper tail adjustment –We also apply a Pareto adjustment to the top 5% of the total spending distribution to mitigate the understatement of inequality.
+4. Upper tail adjustment –We also apply a Pareto adjustment to the top 5% of the total spending distribution to mitigate the understatement of inequality due to underreporting of spending at the top of the distribution.

-5. Scale CE estimates to match PCE by major product – Aggregate spending in the CE by category does not match the spending totals in PCE.
-In this step, we allocate the PCE spending unaccounted for in CE proportionally to the observed CE spending.
+5. Scale CE estimates to match PCE – Aggregate spending in the CE by category does not match the spending totals in PCE.
+In this step, we allocate the PCE spending unaccounted for in CE proportionally to the observed CE spending for 150 categories.

 6. Create adult-equivalized PCE and compute deciles and other statistics – For distributional statistics, households are ranked according to their equivalized consumer unit expenditures where the equivalence scale is the square root of consumer unit size.